Welcome to the podcast of Load Caesars for, what are we, Thursday?

 So there are three important reasons to push for that.

-It's like sorry, I'm bound by a treaty that was signed a hundred years ago when I'm the sovereign of the country, I'm I'm I'm the one with the executive power of the country.
+It's like, sorry, I'm bound by a treaty that was signed 100 years ago when I'm the sovereign of the country.

-And if we feel that we want to be channeled like for the Ukrainians, for example, I'm completely in favour of us taking the Ukrainian refugees.
+And if we feel that we want to be challenged, like for the Ukrainians, for example, I'm completely in favour of us taking the Ukrainian refugees because they are actual refugees in an actual war zone and we are actually sympathetic to them.

-And it was women and children, as well and it was and it was women and children, actual refugees.
+And it was women and children, actual refugees.

-No, we're just not interested and we don't have an abstract rule that constrains us to do so.
+And we don't have an abstract rule that constrains us to do so.

-We make the executive decision because we think that's good for us and we don't really believe you in the fact that you're lying because you're obviously grifters.
+And we don't really believe you in the fact that you're lying because you're obviously grifters.

 Correct.

-Anyway, so yes moving on.
+Anyway, so yes, moving on.

-So the ECHR related obstacles then.
+So the ECHR-related obstacles then.

 So it might be worth moving on to other sections.